Sunday, October 6, 2024

 Past Doctors: Chris Chibnall uses the Centenary to celebrate the Classic Series not just by bringing by Ace and Tegan, but also by bringing back Classic Series Doctors.
 Peter Davison and Sylvester McCoy get particularly good scenes opposite their prior companions.
 Jo Martin's Fugitive Doctor also receives a strong scene, which is appropriate since she's been a big part of the current era.
 Meanwhile, McGann, Colin Baker, and David Bradley's First Doctor show up for less than a minute each - though that's still long enough to enjoy their presence, and it's particularly nice to see Colin Baker giving such a relaxed and restrained performance.
 I suspect this will be their collective final bow for television Doctor Who, but the way in which this story uses the Past Doctors provides a ready, ongoing excuse for future showrunners to bring them back with no care for the actors' ages.

-Band of Villains: The Master (Sacha Dhawan) makes a pact
+Band of Villains: The Master (Sacha Dhawan) makes a pact with the Daleks and the Cybermen.

 THOUGHTS: